claesgill/azure_ml_workshop/README.md

 cd Users
 git clone https://github.com/claesgill/azure_ml_workshop
 ```
 6. After the command has completed, close the terminal tab and view the home page in your Jupyter notebook file explorer.
-Then open the `Users` folder and go to `azure_ml_workshop` folder.
+Then open the `Users` folder and go to the `azure_ml_workshop` folder.
 Here you should have everything you need to continue this workshop.
-7. Open the `1_testing_workspace.ipynb` notebook.
+7. To check that everything works as expected, open the `1_testing_workspace.ipynb` notebook.
 Then read all the notes in the notebook, and run each code cell in turn.
 8. When you have finished running the code in the notebook, on the **File** menu, click **Close and Halt** to close it and shut down its Python kernel.

 ## Datasets